 This volume will follow on both chronologically and thematically from the Christian Herakles volume, focusing on the exemplary Hercules from the Renaissance to the Enlightenment and beyond.
 Individual papers will consider the hero as the incarnation of virtue in a wide range of literature and art, and in political as well as moralising contexts.

-Editors: Drs Eleftheria Ioannidou (Birmingham), Helen Slaney (Oxford) and Emma Stafford (Leeds).
+Editors: Drs Eleftheria Ioannidou (Birmingham), Helen Slaney (Roehampton) and Emma Stafford (Leeds).

-This volume will explore Hercules’ develoment in works written for performance, encompassing new works as well as re-workings of ancient tragedy and comedy, opera as well as stage plays, and other media.
+This volume will explore Hercules’ development in works written for performance, encompassing new works as well as re-workings of ancient tragedy and comedy, opera as well as stage plays, and other media.

 Editors: Prof. Alastair Blanshard (Queensland) and Dr Emma Stafford (Leeds).